ginomiguel91/nailsApp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## NailsApp
+## NailsGestionApp

-Welcome to NailsApp, your all-in-one solution for managing nail appointments and service costs!
+Welcome to NailsGestionApp, your all-in-one solution for managing nail appointments and service costs!
 This software was designed to simplify and optimize the experience for both nail salon owners and their valuable clients.

 ## Description

 NailsApp is an intuitive and user-friendly platform that allows you to efficiently manage nail appointments and service costs.
-Whether you manage a full-fledged salon or are an independent nail professional, NailsApp is tailored to meet your needs and enhance the efficiency of your business operations.
+Whether you manage a full-fledged salon or are an independent nail professional, NailsGestionApp is tailored to meet your needs and enhance the efficiency of your business operations.

 ## Key Features